AiursoftWeb/Warp/README.md

 There are many ways to contribute to the project: logging bugs, submitting pull requests, reporting issues, and creating suggestions.

-Even if you have push rights on the repository, you should create a personal fork and create feature branches there when you need them.
-This keeps the main repository clean and your personal workflow cruft out of sight.
+Even if you with push rights on the repository, you should create a personal fork and create feature branches there when you need them.
+This keeps the main repository clean and your workflow cruft out of sight.

-We're also interested in your feedback for the future of this project.
+We're also interested in your feedback on the future of this project.
 You can submit a suggestion or feature request through the issue tracker.
 To make this process more effective, we're asking that these include more information to help define them more clearly.